johntam718/node-mysql2-helper/README.md

 The **`TableModel`** class is a wrapper around the **`SQLBuilder`** class that provides a way to build and execute common database operations like SELECT, INSERT, UPDATE, DELETE, etc.

+To generate the final SQL query and its parameters, you must call the `.buildQuery()` method at the end of your query-building process.
+If you have provided a query function, you can use the `.executeQuery()` method to execute the query directly.

 There are two ways to define and use the `TableModel` class:

 ### 1. Using DatabaseManagement to Connect to the Database